symbiote-library/silversocial/webservices/README.md

   * See the note below for information on how to pass DataObjects
 * token | SecurityID: Each request must be verified; this is either through the use of a token parameter (which matches up with a user's API token) OR by passing the security ID for a user who has already logged in.
+The token can be found by looking on the user's details tab in the CMS

+Included is an example service for creating events in a calendar using the event_calendar module.
+You can create events for this using the following curl statement

+    curl -X POST -d "token={your token here}&parentCalendar={ID of calendar}&title=My new event&content=This is an event on a day here and now&startDate=2012-04-21" http://{your site url}/jsonservice/calendarweb/createEvent

 ### Passing DataObjects